Mathics3/mathics-development-guide/docs/extending/developing-code/extending/documentation-markup.rst

 and prior bugs fixed.
 For that please write a pytest.

-We have not purged ourself of this behavior, so will find following markup in docstrings.
+We have not purged yourself of this behavior, so will find following markup in docstrings.
 These are deprecated.

 However please don't create more examples.
-Instead please consider moving something like this to a pytest unit test which is far more flexibile.
+Instead please consider moving something like this to a pytest unit test which is far more flexible.

 +------------------------+-----------------------------------------------------------+
 | Markup                 | Meaning                                                   |